jamesleakos/RiffServer/README.md

 # RiffServer

 ## Description
-Riff is a social networking mobile application that connects people together through instant messaging.
+Riff is a messaging application built for mobile, inspired by Slack.
+Users chat with others in shared servers across a number of topic specific channels.
+They can also directly message other users.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/37193140/213892222-1e7017a4-b04a-4de1-b9c9-672c5da93c24.gif" width="240" height="500"/>